owezzy/soko-bora/README.md

 # SokoBora
 Soko Bora is a web application to manage and record a grocery store activities.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1 using npx command.

 ## Getting Started